cimasim89/flat-file-creator/README.md

      * If true, any values that are not string types will throw an exception */ straight?: boolean

+    /**
+     * If provided, this value is used as the default value when no value is provided in the data.
+     * If not provided, failure to provide a value for this field will result in an exception unless
+     * `options.throwErrors` is set to false.
+     */
+    default?: string | null
   }

 // Integer fields - there are no additional parameters type IntegerFieldSpec =
   CommonSpec & {
     type: 'integer'

+    /**
+     * If provided, this value is used as the default value when no value is provided in the data.
+     * If not provided, failure to provide a value for this field will result in an exception unless
+     * `options.throwErrors` is set to false.
+     */
+    default?: number | null
   }

 // Float field parameters